hummingbot/hummingbot/documentation/docs/installation/raspberry-pi.md

 bin/hummingbot.py
 ```

-<Callout
-  type="warning"
+!!! warning
-  body="#Compiling the bot from source would normally take 45 minutes or more#"
+    Compiling the bot from source would normally take 45 minutes or more
-/>

 ## Create Hummingbot ARM image for Docker